CaueStry/InvoiceTransferStarkBank/README.md

 # Invoice Transfer Stark Bank

-Uses the Stark Bank API and Webhooks to issue invoices and transfer funds.
+Uses the Stark Bank SDK and Webhooks to issue invoices and transfer funds to the Sandbox API and Stark Bank Account.

 ### Stack